MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-manage-portal.md

-<properties
+---
-   pageTitle="Manage Flows in the Microsoft Flow Portal | Microsoft Flow" description="Learn how to use the Microsoft Flow web portal to manage your flows." services="" suite="flow" documentationCenter="na" authors="msftman" manager="anneta" editor="" tags="" featuredVideoId="Mg67quraCYs" courseDuration="3m"/>
+title: Manage Flows in the Microsoft Flow Portal | Microsoft Docs
+description: Learn how to use the Microsoft Flow web portal to manage your flows.

-<tags
-   ms.service="flow"
-   ms.devlang="na"
-   ms.topic="get-started-article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="11/22/2016"
-   ms.author="deonhe"/>
+services: ''
+suite: flow
+documentationcenter: na
+author: msftman
+manager: anneta
+editor: ''
+tags: ''
+featuredvideoid: Mg67quraCYs
+courseduration: 3m

+ms.service: flow
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 11/22/2016
+ms.author: deonhe

+---
 # Manage flows with the web portal
 The **Microsoft Flow** web portal located at **flow.microsoft.com** provides everything you need to administer your flows in a **web browser**.
 The portal will work both with **desktop** and **mobile** browsers, but for the best **mobile experience**, you may want to use the **mobile app**.

 ## Getting to the web portal
 If you browse to **flow.microsoft.com** and sign in, you can view your list of flows by clicking **My flows** at the top of the page.

 ![My flows](./media/learning-manage-portal/my-flows.png)

 ## Managing flows
 To the right of your flow's name and last modified time, you'll see some a **toggle switch** and some **icons**.

 ![Flow options](./media/learning-manage-portal/flow-options.png)